gemi254/FreeBoard_9DOFRazor_AHRS/README.md

 "#FBF" -> to return to razor mode
 "#on"  -> to begin calibration

+Follow the steps needed to complete the calibtration and at the end use
+"#define CALIBRATION__MAGN_USE_EXTENDED true"
- Dollow the steps needed and at the end use #define CALIBRATION__MAGN_USE_EXTENDED true to re-compile the file with the calibration data.
+and  re-compile the file with the calibration data.
-*/
+Upload the hex file and connect Razor IMU with the freeboard..